You are reading the documentation for an older Pickit release. Documentation for the latest release (2.4) can be found here.

-The HD camera presets are a set of predefined configurations that optimize the captures of images for specific materials.
+The M-HD camera presets are a set of predefined configurations that optimize point cloud capture to specific materials.

-This guide helps you chosing a good preset for your application: How to choose the correct HD camera preset.
+This guide helps you chosing a good preset for your application: How to chose the correct M-HD preset.

 These parameters affect the clustering (grouping) of points.
 Clustering points is a way of grouping points belonging to individual objects.
 A good way to detect multiple objects is to try and group points that belong to the same object.
 The effect of modifying these parameters can be visualized in the Clusters view.

 There are multiple clustering strategies available, and the choice initially depends on how the parts are presented in the scene.

 For touching parts,the system looks at the change of surface.
 If a surface change is to abrupt it is considered as a separate cluster.
 An example where this clustering method is used is for touching cylinders or spheres.
 In the system a few preset configurations exist, and you should experiment with them to determine which works best with your parts.